 Learning Expeditions: an active approach to exploring and monitoring trends in a target territory

 Learning Expeditions (LEX) are another way to explore, discuss and compare points of view on tomorrow’s mobility solutions, and an ideal opportunity to delve deeper into the particularities of regions renowned for innovation.
-After a successful trip to Israel, the latest Learning Expedition took place in Singapore in December 2022.
-Over the course of one week, members of the think tank had the opportunity to meet with industry stakeholders, public authorities, start-ups and universities and test the city-state’s public transport offer.
+After a successful trip to Israel, and Sinagpore the latest Learning Expedition took place in Switzerland, a European innovation champion.

 First observation: the extremely high levels of security on public transport and across the city.
 A visit to the AETOS control centre gave participants an inside look at this impressive surveillance system.
 Control centre operators use 3D mapping and a variety of sensors, cameras, drones and alert systems to monitor flows and behaviours in real-time in this city-state where civic-mindedness prevails and offenses are severely punished.